Dynatrace Dashboards and Notebooks offer the following options for exploring your data:

 from the suggested fields or type it in.in

-as an operator by either selecting it from the suggestions or by typing it.To sort your results
+as an operator by either selecting it from the suggestions or by typing it.To summarize your results

-To can convert log-based events to a timeseries format
+To convert log-based events to a time series format

-Open the Notebooks app and select Notebook in the app header to create a new notebook.
+Open Notebooks and select Notebook in the app header to create a new notebook.

 In the empty notebook, open the Add menu and select Metrics.